 If you are ready to get started building Spark applications with the Typesafe Reactive Platform, here are a couple of resources we recommend:

-- White paper of representative architectures: If Typesafe and Spark are new to you, take a moment to download Dean Wampler’s white paper, "Building Big Data Applications: An Introduction to Spark and the Typesafe Reactive Platform."
+- White paper of representative architectures: If Typesafe and Spark are new to you, take a moment to download Dean Wampler’s white paper, "Getting Started with Spark."

 - Templates and sample code: If you’re ready to start digging in, we’ve curated some sample code and tutorials that are distributed through Typesafe Activator.